- Foreign Languages *(special schools are exempt from this key learning area)

 - The Depot – Transition staff support classroom teachers and students in their work in the ERS Depot – this involves providing pre-vocational tasks for students across senior school to undertake including recycling, paper fill, delivery of cleaning materials, collection of school banking, laminating, shredding, and maintaining kitchen and Depot supplies.

 Karen also assists parents to complete their Disability Support Pension and other associated entitlements paperwork.
 This can be a daunting task that takes considerable planning and organisation.

-Parents of our first group of Year 12 students have been touring post school options to explore choices for their graduating young adults.
+Parents of our Year 12 students have been touring post school options to explore choices for their graduating young adults.
 Visits have included YourDNA, Creative Futures, Knoxbrooke Community and Knoxbrooke Achieve, Nadrasca, Burke and Beyond, Melba Services, Monkami Inc, Interchange Outer East and Homesglen TAFE.

 We have also organised visits from NDIS personal to assist parents with the complex journey of navigating NDIS for their children.
 Parents have worked 1:1 with support coordination staff to formulate goals in readiness for their pre-planning meetings, and also attended Parent Information Sessions to learn more about this process.

-Our Transition EXPO held in Term 1 was another success with a large number of post school options and associated services setting up stalls in the PLC.
-It was great to once again have the assistance of our Senior Students to run this popular event.
+Our Transition EXPO is held in Term 1 with a large number of post school options and associated services setting up stalls in the PLC.
+It is great to have the assistance of our Senior Students to run this popular event.

 Parents and students are invited to contact Transition staff to discuss the post school options available and view the many brochures we have in our office.